Frijol/climate-change/GLOSSARY.md

 land not previously used for industry (as opposed to brownfields)

 ## greenhouse gases
-Atmospheric gases which are transparent to ultraviolet radiation from the sun, but impermeable to infrared (such as the warmth rising from the earth).
+atmospheric gases which are transparent to ultraviolet radiation from the sun, but impermeable to infrared (such as the warmth rising from the earth).
 Carbon dioxide is such a gas.

 ## green manures
 quick-growing plants that help prevent erosion and replace nutrients in soil

 ## Green Revolution
-From 1950-1992, a movement to increase food production without bringing more land under cultivation.
+from 1950-1992, a movement to increase food production without bringing more land under cultivation.
 Related to the work of Norman Borlaug and spread of monocultures.

 ## GTL
 gas to liquid, a form of synfuel where natural gas is converted into an oil substitute [wiki](https://en.wikipedia.org/wiki/Gas_to_liquids)